Takatsuki General Hospital – Site Tour

 Similar to the aims of lean application to manufacturing, there is a need to manage business processes within healthcare to cater for increasing patient and caregiver expectations related to safety, quality, and lead time of care, and business pressures related to cost and capacity.

-Kaizen activities in Japanese hospitals have been strongly influenced by Total Quality Management (TQM).
+Kaizen in Japanese hospitals has been strongly influenced by Total Quality Management (TQM).
 The recorded history of TQM application to healthcare in Japan dates back to 1972, and today a very large number of hospitals in the country including those in the Aijinkai Group have active TQM related activities, with staff encouraged to participate in QC Circle improvement groups as part of their professional development.
 Staff efforts related to improvement activities are recognized through presentation days held at the hospital, and at regional and national levels.

 read more